 Table 1: Ordinary vs. Qualified Dividend Comparison & Dividend Tax Rates.

-As you can see, the regulations can make a significant difference to your dividend income.
-If you hold the stock for longer periods and are in the 10% to 15% tax bracket, your income from dividends will be effectively tax-free.
-And for the other tax brackets, there is a reduction in taxation by 40 to 50%, e.g., from 25% to 15%.
+As you can see, the regulations can significantly affect your dividend income.
+If you hold the stock for longer periods and are in the 10% to 15% tax bracket, your dividend income will be tax-free.
+And for the other tax brackets, taxation is reduced by 40 to 50%, e.g., from 25% to 15%.

 This is as long as your dividend award does not take you into the 25% or above tax bracket; in this case, you would be charged for any dividend in that bracket at the appropriate rate.